Renzportfolio/Renzportfolio/README.md

 ![Project Image](python_calculator_photo-1.png)

-## Simple Website Design
+## Power supply
 ## Description

-A simple personal portfolio website created using HTML.
+A power supply is an electronic device that provides electrical energy to a circuit or electronic equipment.

-## Technologies used
+## Components used

+- Transformer
+- Diodes
+- Capacitor
+- Voltage Regulator (7805)
-- HTML
+- LED Indicator
-- CSS
+- Resistor

 ## Project Screenshot